dkwik/digital-garden/my-digital-garden/content/03-evergreen/Sabbath is a gift, but it takes 'sacrifice'.md

 So, I think that Sabbath is a free gift, but for most people this paradoxically involves a letting go of something, a kind of sacrifice.
 What kind of sacrifice?
 I think it might be different for different people, but for me, it's sacrificing my need for control.

 Our cultural narrative says, "You will only succeed if you try hard enough, if you have grit".
 And since I am a product of our culture, my impulses don't want me to stop doing things.
-In reality, this 'grit' is just a mask for my incessant need for control.
+In reality, this 'grit' is just a mask for an incessant need for control.
 Don't get me wrong, I believe grit can be healthy ([[hope-filled grit vs fear-based grit]]), but can I trust in God's leading, and allow myself to truly receive the gift of rest?
 Can I let go and recognize that the world doesn't revolve around my ambition?

 Here's a litmus test: If I take a day off for complete rest, do I catch myself dreaming about my side-projects, or thinking "when will my Sabbath be over so that I can do X?"
 If so, I might be missing the point and might need to 'sacrificially' receive the Sabbath.